abdulbasitosman/single-page_cv/README.md

 2. Look for the file index.html
 3. Open it with your prefer web browser

-However, you can view this project [here](https://roadmap.sh/projects/single-page-cv)
+Or you can check it out on the project page [here](https://roadmap.sh/projects/single-page-cv)